mec560sbu/mec560sbu.github.io/_posts/2016-08-30-2R_EOM_dynamics_example.markdown

 ### MATLAB implementation of the code.

 We almost never perform these calculations by hand.
 Instead, we use MATLAB's symbolic toolbox to implement reusable functions to perform the calculations above.
-The code and accompanying functions can be downloaded from the [github repository for MATLAB codes](https://github.com/mec560sbu/mec560sbu.github.io/tree/master/mec560_MATLAB_codes/Deriving_EOMs).
+The code and accompanying functions can be downloaded from the [github repository for MATLAB codes](https://github.com/mec560sbu/mec560sbu.github.io/tree/master/mec560_MATLAB_codes/Deriving_EOMs) or [google drive](https://drive.google.com/drive/u/1/folders/0B51BYOSh3EKQMTEzMEdmOXJ1dzg).

 ```matlab